metral/pulumihome/Updating-PPCs.md

 ---

+## Updating Service PPCs

+There are current (as of 1/18) two "types" of PPCs: those that are updated with the service instance, and those in a "customer-production" bucket.

+### Service-dependent PPCs

+Each service environment has a PPC we use for testing attached to the `Moolumi` organization.
+This is updated along with the Pulumi service for each environment.
+The production service environment also has a PPC attached to the `Pulumi` organization too, which is also updated along with the service.

+These PPCs will automatically be updated whenever a commit is made to the `master`, `staging`, or `production` branches.
+Specifically, the operations are:

+1. `Make deploy`
+1. `scripts/update-environment.sh`
+1. `scripts/update-ppcs.sh`

+### Customer-Production PPCs

+PPCs that our customers use however are _not_ updated automatically with the service, and instead require some additional manual steps.
+This is a historical artifact and will get better.

+1. Run `travis endpoint --pro --set-default` to prepare to submit Travis jobs.
+2. Run `scripts/ops/launch-update-customer-ppcs-job.sh $(travis token)` -- This will spawn a new Travis job that will perform the PPC update.
+It will in-turn call `make travis_api`  `scripts/ops/update-ppcs.sh production_customer`.
+3. The customer PPCs get updated in that Travis job.

+## Standing up a new PPC

 For Pulumi Service repositories, this is all found in `scripts/ops/update-service-ppcs.sh`.

 Things to consider:

-Which version of the PPC do you want to use?
+- Which version of the PPC do you want to use?
 When updating the PPC we pick up whatever version is checked into the `Gopkg.lock` file in the `pulumi-service` repo.
 You might need to run `dep ensure --update github.com/pulumi/pulumi-ppc` first.

-Do you want to edit the configuration of the PPC?
+- Do you want to edit the configuration of the PPC?
 If you need to change some configuration data, run the following.
 Be sure to add `--save` and `--stack`!
 Otherwise your config changes will only be stored locally, and the next person to update them won't have the changes.
 (A corollary is that you'll want to commit the updated `Pulumi.yaml` file too.)

-## Standing up a new PPC

 To stand up a new PPC, first you need a new AWS account to run it in.
 Second, you need to create a dedicated IAM role in that account which is _used to deploy the PPC_.
 (But will have nothing to do with the applications the PPC deploys.)